Skip to content

 • It can reduce stress and anxiety.

-This range of techniques allow the osteopath to treat a wide range of problems.
-Those that have experienced osteopathic treatment have come to realize OMT is complementary to their current medical care.
-Often OMT can help reduce the volume of medications they are on for the management of pain.
+This range of techniques allows the osteopath to treat a wide range of problems.
+Those who have experienced osteopathic treatment have come to realise OMT is complementary to their current medical care.
+Often, OMT can help reduce the volume of medications they are on for the management of pain.
 This is always done in conjunction with the patient’s medical General Practitioner as osteopathic treatment is complementary with medicine, not alternative!